TVR Grantura

 The TVR Grantura is the first production model in a long line of TVR cars.
 It debuted in 1958 and went through a series of developments leading to the Mark I to Mark IV and 1800S models.
 The last ones were made in September 1967.

 These coupés were hand-built at the TVR factory in Blackpool, England with varying mechanical specifications and could be had in kit form.
 All cars featured a cocktail of Austin-Healey brakes, VW Beetle or Triumph suspension parts and BMC rear axles.

 The Grantura bodyshell was made from glass-reinforced plastic and made use of a variety of proprietary components.
 The bonnet was front hinged.
 There was no opening at the rear but the boot could be accessed from inside the car - the spare wheel had to be removed through the front doors.
 Buyers could choose from a range of powerplants which, dependant on the model in question, included a choice of side or overhead valve engines from Ford, a Coventry Climax unit, the engine from the MGA and, ultimately, the 1798cc BMC B-series engine.

 Mark I

 The first of the Granturas used a fibreglass body moulded to a tubular steel backbone chassis and VW Beetle-based front and rear suspension.
-At the rear, the VW suspension was married to an inboard diff (housing an MGA differential) connected to hardy spicer joints, with short driveshafts to the independently sprung hubs.
-This was an advanced feature at a time when most other cars had cart-spring rear suspension.
+At the rear, the VW suspension was paired with an inboard MGA differential housing which was fastened to the chassis.
+The differential was connected by a pair of short driveshafts to each of the independently sprung hubs and road wheels.
+The differential was closely flanked by the inboard Austin Healy 100M drum brakes on each side, connected to each driveshaft with a Hardy-Spicer universal joint, on each inboard end, of the driveshaft.
+Each driveshaft extended outward to an independently sprung hub, mated with each unequal length control arm suspension linkage and road wheel, by another Hardy-Spicer universal joint at the outboard end of each driveshaft.
+This was an advanced feature at a time when most other cars used a solid axle rear suspension.
 The car was designed around a 1098 cc Coventry Climax type FWA engine but many different makes were fitted from 1172 cc Ford side valve to 1600 cc BMC from the MGA.
 The drum brakes originated on the Austin-Healey 100 and the windscreen on the Ford Consul.

 Approximately 100 of the Mark I Grantura were built from 1958 to 1960.